FRC-2928/FRC-Programmer-Training/docs/MachineLearning/MLTraining.md

 The next step sets up training file directories for your custom dataset.

 ### Setup Configuration Files for Training
 The weights file for YoloV4-tiny is downloaded in order to generate a custom training configuration file for Darknet.

+Next, we write a specialized training configuration file based on our type of an object detection model.
 The configuration file contains a set of parameters for the training process.
 These parameters are customized for your dataset that will contain good default values so there shouldn't be much need to change them.

 ### Train Detector Model